Jean-Marc Petroff: Trials and convictions

 On 22 June 2000, Petroff appeared before the Draguignan Assize Court for the double axe murder of Aoun Amarouche and Patricia Leblanc.
-Now aged 38, Petroff did not explain his actions and claimed that the crime was linked to an argument between alcoholics.
+Petroff did not explain his actions and claimed that the crime was linked to an argument between alcoholics.
 The psychiatrists who examined him found Petroff to have a psychopathic personality, devoid of feelings, and a high risk of reoffending.
-The public prosecutor requested a life sentence, confirming the dangerousness of the accused.
-The following day, Petroff was sentenced to 30 years' imprisonment, with a 20-year prison term.
+The public prosecutor requested a life sentence, reflecting the danger Petroff posed.
+The following day, he was sentenced to 30 years' imprisonment, with a 20-year security period.

 In 2001, Petroff appeared before the Draguignan Assize Court for the murder of the homeless man Alain Doridot.
 He was granted mitigating circumstances and sentenced to 20 years' imprisonment.

 On 11 December, while Petroff was still under investigation for 'assault and battery resulting in death without intent to kill' of Poulet-Dachary, the charge was changed to murder.
 The Indictment Division referred Petroff to the Assize Court on 8 December 2004.

 Petroff appeared before the Draguignan Assize Court from 13 to 16 December 2005.
-The jury acquitted him, but he remains in prison for the other three murders.
+The jury acquitted him, but he remained in prison for the other three murders.
 The public prosecutor appealed, however, and the case was referred back to the Aix-en-Provence court of appeal.
 Petroff was finally sentenced to 15 years' imprisonment for the murder of Jean-Claude Poulet-Dachary on 1 December 2006.
 This sentence and the previous one were combined with the first and heaviest sentence: 30 years' imprisonment with a 20-year security period.

 Death

-Petroff died on 17 March 2012, at the Fresnes prison, after 13 1/2 years in detention, aged 50.
+Petroff died on 17 March 2012, aged 50, at the Fresnes prison, after 13 1/2 years in detention.